linroger/Finance-Notes-and-Marginalia/Credit Markets/Credit Market PSETS/Credit Markets Homework 3.md

 ## b.
 Compute the bond price,  DV 01,  duration and convexity (analytic method)

 Assume that the market yield of the bond is 6%.
-Compute the bond price,  DV 01,  [[An Analytical Decomposition of Forward Rates|duration and convexity]],  using the analytic method.
+Compute the bond price,  DV 01,  [duration and convexity](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%208/An%20Analytical%20Decomposition%20of%20Forward%20Rates.md),  using the analytic method.
 ```python
 # Test_bond_yield of 6%
 Test_bond_yield = 6